 As mentioned above Denston Gibson’s family were Unitarians and religious nonconformity seems to have played an important part in the new football club as the first captain, S.H.
 Deakin, was from a family of Congregationalists and the club’s first president, well-known local philanthropist, Amos Roe, was a life-long member of the Ebenezer Congregational Church in Birmingham.
 It may well be that the Victorian idea of muscular Christianity, that is a healthy body leading to a healthy mind, influenced these young men to continue playing sport throughout the year and not just during the summer.

 In 1877/78 Gibson succeeded S.H.
 Deakin as Moseley captain, which was the last season that the club played in Balsall Heath at the ground adjoining Camp Hill station, on the corner of Highgate and Moseley roads.
 Following his period of captaincy Denston Gibson continued to play for Moseley and on 23rd October 1880 he played a central role in a controversial match with Leicester.
 The game was the Leicester club’s first ever fixture and took place on the Belgrave Road Cricket Ground.
 The match ended in controversy when Gibson, scored a disputed try immediately before no side was called.
-Both the Birmingham Daily Post and the Leicester Daily Mercury reported the disputed try but gave the result of the game as a draw.
+Both The Birmingham Daily Post and The Leicester Daily Mercury reported the disputed try but gave the result of the game as a draw.
 On the following day the Post published a correction and quoted the Moseley secretary who stated that ‘the try was obtained two minutes before “no side,” by Mr. D. Gibson, and was undoubtedly a fair one.’
 Two days after this a letter from the Leicester captain, A.E.
 Brice, appeared in the Post in which he maintained that Gibson was offside while acknowledging that the two umpires were divided in their opinions.
 He stated also that in the unanimous opinion of the old footballers and ‘men of high standing’ watching the match the try was ‘an unfair one.’
 This was not surprising, perhaps, as the vast majority of spectators would have been supporting the Leicester team.
-This seems to have been the end of the dispute; it was, however, the first of several controversial incidents during early Moseley v.
-Leicester games.
+This, however, seems to have been the end of the dispute.
 Denston Gibson did not sever his connection with Moseley after his playing days serving as an honorary auditor, vice president and president in 1893/94 when the club won 16 of the 25 matches played.

 By the 1880s Denston Gibson had followed in his father’s footsteps and in 1882 he became a partner in the firm of Chesshire, Gibson, Son and Fowler (later Chesshire, Gibson, Fowler & Wharton and Chesshire, Gibson & Fowler) in New Street while living at The Leasowes in Wake Green Road, Moseley.
 Also in 1882 he married Elizabeth Helen Grundy, the daughter of a woollen manufacturer, at Pendleton Unitarian Free Church in Salford and the newly-weds settled in York Road, Edgbaston.

-By 1896 Denston Gibson had retired from the property business although he remained a partner in the firm of Chesshire, Gibson and Fowler until December 1900 and was farming at Harbury Fields Farm, Harbury, near Leamington Spa where he also raised sheep and horses.
+By 1896 Denston Gibson had retired from the property business although he remained a partner in the firm of Chesshire, Gibson and Fowler until December 1900 when he was farming at Harbury Fields Farm, Harbury, near Leamington Spa where he also raised sheep and horses.
 As well as his pigs he now also competed with his sheep and horses at the various agricultural shows and was placed in classes on a number of occasions.
-Gibson soon got into financial problems after resigning from his business partnership and in 1902 he was declared insolvent.
-He then seems to have disappeared from public notice and at this point in time not even his date of death has been established.
+Gibson soon got into financial problems after resigning from his business partnership, however, and in 1902 he was declared insolvent.

 There were no referees in those days and games were 'controlled' by an umpire from each side, who could, and frequently did, disagree.